-Also known as the tracheophytes, vascular plants have been allowed by evolution to posses vascular tissues (xylem and phloem) that aid them to transport water and minerals.
+Also the next classification of plants is also known as the tracheophytes, vascular plants have been allowed by evolution to possess vascular tissues (xylem and phloem) that aid them to transport water and minerals.
 All other plants like the members of the Phylum Pteridophyta, Gymnosperms, and Angiosperms are classified as vascular plants.
 The said plant phyla are described below.

 - Pteridophytes are seedless plants; being such, they are incapable of passing on their genetic material to their offspring using cones, fruits, or seeds.
-Instead, these group of plants produce spores that are located on the underside of their leaves known as sporophylls.
+Instead, this classification of plants produces spores that are located on the underside of their leaves known as sporophylls.

-- Pteridophytes are able to catapult their spores even at long distances because of the spring-like structures of these sporangia-containing spores.
+- Pteridophytes can catapult their spores even at long distances because of the spring-like structures of these sporangia-containing spores.

-- In terms of physical appearance, pteridophytes are extremely diverse and there is no single characteristic that can describe them.
+- Regarding physical appearance, pteridophytes are extremely diverse, and no single characteristic can describe them.
 Leaves of ferns are called fronds, which typically are coiled until they unroll at maturity.
 They also have horizontal stems called rhizomes and have simple leaves roots.
 Unlike bryophytes, they are already vascular plants and capable of transporting fluids.

 - Through time, pteridophytes have already adapted to a wide range of habitat: they can be aquatic, terrestrial, and even cold-resistant, but most of them still prefer to thrive in tropical regions.
 See the life cycle of Pteridophytes in detail here.

 - Members of this phylum include pines, hemlocks, firs, and spruces, which all are characterized by having wood, and green needle-like or scale-like foliage.